 Serro da Bica is about an hour north of Faro, an hour from the stunning west coast and a little higher in altitude than the beaches.

-There’s a river nearby, just a couple of minutes walk which offers a refreshing dip when temperatures start heading north of 20 degrees.
+There’s a river nearby, just a couple of minutes’ walk which offers a refreshing dip when daily temperatures start heading north of 20 degrees.

-The ablution block is good, offering roomy shower stalls and some warm water available at the washing up area.
-There’s a bar as well for a sundowner and we enjoyed a pizza night as well.
-The pizza oven was fired up and for a small fee, the campers were served woodfired pizzas and beer to go along with it.
+The ablution block is good, offering roomy shower stalls and some warm water available in the washing-up area.
+There’s a bar as well for a sundowner and we enjoyed a pizza night as well for which the pizza oven was fired up.
+For a small fee, the campers were served woodfired pizzas and beer to go along with it.